2003 European heatwave: France

 The Loire river almost dry near Nevers.

 A public sign in Paris that reads: "For information on Parisian victims of the heat wave, the city of Paris has established a toll-free number: ...".

 In France, 14,802 heat-related deaths (mostly among the elderly) occurred during the heat wave, according to the French National Institute of Health.
 France does not commonly have very hot summers, particularly in the northern areas, but eight consecutive days with temperatures of more than 40 °C were recorded in Auxerre, Yonne in early August 2003.
 Because of the usually relatively mild summers, most people did not know how to react to very high temperatures (for instance, with respect to rehydration).
 Most single-family homes and residential facilities were not equipped with central air conditioning.
 While contingency plans were made for a variety of natural and man-made catastrophes, high temperatures had rarely been considered a major hazard.

 The catastrophe occurred in August, a month in which many people, including government ministers and physicians, are on holiday.
 Many bodies were not claimed for many weeks because relatives were on holiday.
 A refrigerated warehouse outside Paris was used by undertakers as they did not have enough space in their own facilities.
-On September 3, 2003, 57 bodies were still left unclaimed in the Paris area, and were buried.
+On September 3, fifty-seven bodies were still left unidentified in the Parisian area, and were buried in graves provided by the state at the municipal cemetery in Thiais, a southern suburb of Paris.

 The high number of deaths can be explained by the conjunction of seemingly unrelated events.
 Most nights in France are cool, even in summer.
 As a consequence, houses (usually of stone, concrete, or brick construction) do not warm too much during the daytime and radiate minimal heat at night, and air conditioning is usually unnecessary.
 During the heat wave, temperatures remained at record highs even at night, breaking the usual cooling cycle.

 Elderly people living by themselves had never faced such extreme heat before and did not know how to react or were too mentally or physically impaired by the heat to make the necessary adaptations themselves.
 Elderly people with family support or those residing in nursing homes were more likely to have others who could make the adjustments for them.
 This led to unexpected survival rates with the weakest group having fewer deaths than the more physically fit; most of the heat victims came from the group of elderly not requiring constant medical care; often childless women who lived alone.